fabric/fabric/sites/docs/upgrading.rst

 Now we have the entire, upgraded fabfile that will work with modern Fabric::

+    from fabric import task
-    from invoke import task, Exit
+    from invoke import Exit
     from invocations.console import confirm

     @task